 Sand can be made with either bubble hash or dry sift hash.
 The bubble hash method utilizes fresh frozen cannabis flowers as the primary input material.
 The flash freezing of freshly harvested flowers is called a "live" process and helps retain as much of the plant's trichomes as possible during the drying and curing phase.
 However, dry sift hash is done with fully cured and dried cannabis flowers.

-THCA may come in a powdered isolate form containing a concentration of around 97% to 99%.
+THCA may come in a powdered isolate form containing a concentration of around 97% to 99% (this is not the same as dissolvable THC powder).
 It is achieved with an extraction process where solvents extract cannabinoids from the cannabis plant.
 The extracted compounds then undergo winterization, separating unwanted compounds, waxes, fats, lipids, and other elements until only the desired compound remains.
 In their extracted form, THCA sand of either type varies from most sugary and saucy extracts and other popular textures like budder, wax, and badder.
 The isolated compounds then form into crystalline-like pieces that are processed into sand/powder.
 While solventless diamond extraction is possible, it is much less common to see solventless diamonds on the market.

 Unlike isolate, THCA sand made from dry sift or bubble hash is a chemical-free, or solventless, process that produces an extract with highly potent results and more than one plant compound to consume.
 Producers will take fresh cannabis flowers and agitate the plant over several fine mesh screens, similar to a grinder, but with multiple finer screens utilized.
 Trichome heads fall through the screens while plant material is separated from the final product.